practicalli/clojure-web-services/projects/leiningen/todo-app/database-model/index.md

 * description of task
 * type of task

-Each task will have a unqiue ID, automatically generated when a new record is created.
+Each task will have a unique ID, automatically generated when a new record is created.

 The name, description and type of task are all strings.